jlwirtner/embsys100/assignment02/README.md

 # **Assingment 2**

 ## Problem 1
-**a.)** 536870912
+**a.)** -2147483648
-**b.)** 0x20000000
+**b.)** 0x80000000
-**c.)** None of the flags are set becuase none of the condions for the flags were meet.
-The most significant bit (not byte) is still 0, so it does not read it as a negative number.
-The number is not zero.
-There was no carry bit, overflow, or saturation either - therefore the Z, C, V, and Q flags are all zero.
+**c.)** The N and V flags are both set because the value is negative and an overflow occurred.
+The value is now negative because the most significant bit of 0x80000000 is 1 and because counter is a signed integer, the the processor interprets this as a negative number stored using two's complement.
+The overflow flag is set because the number overflowed from the maximum positive number, 0x7FFFFFFF, to a negative number.

 ## Problem 2
 **a.)** The value becomes 0.
-**b.)** The zero (Z) and carry flags (C) are set in the APSR.
-This is because we were at the maximum value of a 32 bit integer and we incremented by one.
-We therefore roll over back to zero, setting the zero flag.
-The carry flag is set because the value rolled over.
-All other flags are zero.
+**b.)** The N and V flags are both not set.
+This is because counter is now 0x00000000.
+Therefore the most significant bit is 0 and the value is positive.
+The V flag is not set because 0xFFFFFFFF is -1 using two's complement and incrementing -1 simply gives 0.

 ## Problem 3
-**a.)** 536870912 (same as problem 1)
+**a.)** 2147483648
-**b.)** None of the flags were set for the same reasons described in 1-c.
+**b.)** The N and the V flag are both set again even though the integer is unsigned.
+I think that the flags are set because the V is set if the most significant bit changes from 0 to 1, no matter what.
+And the N is set if the most significant bit is 1, no matter what.
+It is up to the code to interpret the value as an unsigned integer.

 ## Problem 4
 **a.)** 0
-**b.)** The zero and carry flags are set for the same reasons described in 2-b.
+**b.)** The N and V are both not set again.
+The N is unset for the same reason as 2b, but this time the V flag is not set because the C flag is set instead.
+This means that a carry occurred instead of an overflow, meaning the value did not overflow past some semantic limit, but instead needs more bits to properly hold the value.

 ## Problem 5
 **a.)** The counter variable now has global scope.